mrossini-ethz/parseq/README.md

  * Custom terminals
  * Custom non-terminal expressions
  * Custom sequences, i.e. parse _anything_

-## Packrat parsing?
-At present, parseq is implemented as a recursive-descent parser.
-In the worst case, these types of parsers have exponential execution time.
-To avoid this, [packrat parsing](https://pdos.csail.mit.edu/~baford/packrat/thesis/) can be employed to guarantee linear time.
-However, this happens at the cost of memory consumption (proportional to input size) and some computational overhead.

-### Why is parseq not implemented as a packrat parser?
-A packrat parser normally stores the position (key) and the result (value) of a parsing expression to look it up when needed to avoid re-evaluating the expression.

-Challenges with _any_ packrat parser:

- * The parsing result may be a large tree or other structure.
- * The trees would have to be copied for storage (unless the code is fully functional).
- * Side effects of parsing expressions will break.

-Additional challenges making parseq a packrat parser:

- * Parseq uses more than a pointer into the sequence, because it allows parsing of trees.
-   Therefore the storage key includes a tree pointer (which is a tuple).
- * Parsing expressions in parseq can have arguments.
-These affect the behaviour and/or the result of the expression.
-   Therefore, the arguments need to be part of the storage key as well.
- * Variables declared with (:external ...) may also affect the result of the expression, therefore these variables must be part of the key too.

-This means that the storage key is a compound object that potentially contains a lot of data.
-Key lookup (which must be done each time a call to a parsing expression is made) requires the comparison of keys.
-With the key being a compound object, the comparison between keys may be just as expensive as evaluating the parsing expression instead.
-The question is: is it worth it?
-How frequently do cases occur where exponential time is required?
-Can't these cases be avoided by modifying the parsing grammar expressions?

-An experimental version of parseq with _optional_ packrat parsing actually exists.
-If you think that this feature is absolutely necessary, feel free to contact me.
-You may be given a load of work to verify the implementation correctness and to benchmark it.

 ## Warnings
 Please heed the following warnings: